mihirgathani/TLDW/docs/Component_Specifications.md

 **Components:**
 - User Interface to prompt YouTube video URL and selection options between summary and the recommendation system, and then between podcasts and TED Talks
-- YouTube Video URL control logic to ensure it meets the specifications/
+- YouTube Video URL control logic to ensure it meets the specifications\
-- Recommendation System control logic/
+- Recommendation System control logic\
-- User Interface for Recommendation System/
+- User Interface for Recommendation System\

 **Recommendation System Control Logic:**
 - **Name**: Recommend